Today we are talking about the best free ways to play board games online that don’t require you to download anything to play.

 My biggest complaint, and the one thing that drives me nuts on BGA, is the fact that there is no confirmation of your moves or undo button.
 Far too many times, in far too many different games, I have lost a game due to missing a piece of information (due to the site design) and making a bad move because of it or actually clicking on the wrong thing and making a move I didn’t want to.

 Yucata can be found at https://www.yucata.de/.
-This site features 118 games that lean heavily towards the Euro side of gaming, and also being the only place online to play many heavier games.
+This site features 118 games that lean heavily towards the Euro side of gaming, and also is the only place online to play many heavier games.
 That said they do include some lighter games as well.
 Some of the most popular games on Yucata include The Castles of Burgundy, Trajan, Marco Polo, and Carcassonne Hunters & Gatherers.

 - Yucata is a 100% free passion project.
 There is no cost to use any of the site features or to play any of the games.